Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-BRpEHi7W7u0.md

 # [September 8th, 2020 Livestream](../2020-09-08.md)
 ## Q&A: When can Poison Pillars be removed?
 https://www.youtube.com/watch?v=BRpEHi7W7u0
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: Can we harvest the Fart Rocks?](./yt-jCXP_YeRSn0.md) [https://www.youtube.com/watch?v=jCXP_YeRSn0](https://www.youtube.com/watch?v=jCXP_YeRSn0)
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: Can we use Poison Gas in some way?](./yt-zjpwvKcY2ss.md) [https://www.youtube.com/watch?v=zjpwvKcY2ss](https://www.youtube.com/watch?v=zjpwvKcY2ss)

 ### Topics